IDinsight/ask-a-question/docs/components/qa-service/index.md

 The service also provides two endpoint to capture feedback from users.
 One to capture feedback for the response returned and the other for the content items retrieved.

-For both of these, you can provide feedback as sentiment ("positive", "negative", "neutral"), as text, or both.
+For both of these, you can provide feedback as sentiment ("positive", "negative"), as text, or as both.

 <div class="grid cards" markdown>